coolinmc6/front-end-dev/questions-javascript.md

 }
 ```

-- even though there is a `setTimeout()` with 0 seconds delayed, **NONE** of the even numbers are logged to the console until **every** odd number is.
+- even though there is a `setTimeout()` with 0 seconds delayed, **NONE** of the even numbers are logged to the console until **EVERY** odd number is.
 I went as high as 3000 to show that this is not just a matter of there being too few logs between 1 and 4 as shown above.
 In my example, every single odd number is logged *before* any of the even numbers

 - [https://www.toptal.com/javascript/interview-questions](https://www.toptal.com/javascript/interview-questions)
 - [http://javascript.info/settimeout-setinterval](http://javascript.info/settimeout-setinterval) - more info on setTimeout() and things like that